IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 ___________________________________________________________________________________________________________________
 0091(X'5B')  Retained lock failure.
 A request to obtain a document level lock has failed because the lock is in a
-             retained state from a previous transaction, which has either failed to back out (transaction shunted), or has closed the database and not yet issued a commit or backout.
+             retained state from a previous transaction, which has either failed to back out (transaction shunted), or has closed the database and not yet issued a commit or abort.
 The request to obtain the lock is failed until such a time the owning transaction (URID) completes the transaction.

              Ensure all transactions are committed before closing the database to limit the window retain locks may